roemeren/tableau-workbook-extractor/main/_sources/deployment.rst.txt

 respectively as secrets ``RENDER_SERVICE_ID`` and ``RENDER_API_KEY`` to the GitHub repository for use in the workflow file.

+4. **(Optional) Use a dedicated environment for production**: A separate "production" environment has been created within the GitHub repository settings, moving the Render API key and Service ID to this environment (instead of storing them as repository secrets).
+This change enhances security and manageability, especially when maintaining multiple environments, such as development and staging.
+By isolating production credentials, each environment can be configured independently and more securely, facilitating better management and control during development and testing phases..

 You can view the GitHub workflow file responsible for these deployments `here <https://github.com/roemeren/tableau-workbook-extractor/blob/main/.github/workflows/release.yml>`_.